jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling.md

 * **U** = -1
 * **C** = -1000

 In general, these values are arbitrary.
 For now, the important point is that preferred shifts are worth more than neutral shifts which are worth more than unpreferred shifts.
 Unavailable shifts are very negative as to immediately alert us when the schedule is invalid by inspection of the objective score (defined later).
-Further on, we discuss possible uses of changing the relative weight of these scores.
+In the future, we may discuss possible uses of changing the relative weight of these scores.

 In another sheet, we have the translated score values.
 These are the values which will be read into Julia.